Peyton-Spencer/templ-htmx-tailwind/README.md

-# templ-go-std
+# templ-htmx-tailwind

-Templ and HTMX are all the rage!
-This template has your favorites: Go, Templ, HTMX, TailwindCSS, and Justfile.
+Templ, HTMX and TailwindCSS are all the rage!
+This template includes my favorite dev niceties and easy breezy installation.

 ## Getting Started
 Click "Use Template" in the top right to automatically fork this into your Github account.